kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 ## What's next?

 If you're familiar with dbt (or even if you examined the Jaffle Shop project discussed above), you'll notice a key functionality that we didn't implement here: [validations](https://docs.getdbt.com/docs/build/validation).
-Kedro supports data validation through third-party plugins such as [kedro-pandera](https://kedro-pandera.readthedocs.io/en/latest/), and I've recently started work on extending pandera to support validating Ibis tables; look for a follow-up post covering that soon.
+Kedro natively integrates with pytest for unit testing, which plays well for verifying the correctness of transformations developed in Ibis.
+Kedro also supports data validation through third-party plugins such as [kedro-pandera](https://kedro-pandera.readthedocs.io/en/latest/), and I've recently started work on extending pandera to support validating Ibis tables; look for a follow-up post covering that soon.

 If you have any ideas or feedback about this tutorial or more generally on the pipeline productionisation experience, we would love to hear from you!